Guide to estimating handyman prices by the job

 - Home Advisor.

-As you’re probably aware, some sites, like Craigslist, are popular with more budget-oriented customers and the handymen who cater to them.
+And based on our observations, some sites, like Craigslist, are popular with more budget-oriented customers and the handymen who cater to them.

 Make the decision: Hourly cost or project-based?

 Before deciding on which pricing strategy works best for you, consider the pros and cons of each.